-464 - John Seller. c.1675
+464 - John Seller, c.1675

 In 2021 Barry Ruderman acquired an unrecorded third state of this map lacking any imprint in the title.
 Close examination led to the conclusion that it was issued following the two states known.
-Based on the fact that Seller retained the plate following the dissolution of the combine in 1679, this third state was at the hands of Seller and could be dated to c.1680.
+Since Seller retained the plate following the dissolution of the combine in 1679, this third state was at the hands of Seller and could be dated to c.1680.